agostini01/rms-norm-exercise/README.md

 - FP16 improves upon FP32, reducing runtime from 199us to 103us.
 - Both have low SM utilization, but using a reduced datatype almost doubles the utilization.
 - Current implementation of the kernel is memory bound.
   - Cache hit ration is low.
-Strided access may be the problem.
+Strided or uncoalesced access to Device Memory may be the problem.

 NCU of 4096x4096 input to [rms_norm](res/artifacts/final_impl/artifacts/rmsnorm.py) kernel, running on a v100-16GB, shown below.